jsiembida/bucky3/README.md

 When the main process receives `SIGTERM` or `SIGINT`, it sends `SIGTERM` to all modules, waits for them to finish and exits.
 The exit code in this case is zero.
 If any module had to be forcibly terminated with `SIGKILL`, the exit code is non-zero.
-The main process ignores `SIGHUP`, if needed, reload should be done be stopping / restarting.
+The main process ignores `SIGHUP`, use a full stop / start sequence if you need to reload it.

 When a module (subprocess) receives `SIGTERM`, `SIGINT` or `SIGHUP` it exits.
 Then the main process restarts it.
 Note that the module is not being reimported, the originally loaded module is just being restarted.
+Use a full stop / start sequence if you need to reload modules from disk.